beeman00/hiring_challenge/README.md

 ## The problem

 Workana is built around a PHP framework and given it's a fairly large application, we have a baseline of around ~125ms.
 When we launched our chat, we needed a way to retrieve the current user's friends list.
 This endpoint (`/chat/friends`) needed to be blazing fast, as it would be called thousands of times per hour.
 So we removed this endpoint from our application á la *microservice*.
-We wrote this code (yes, this was code used in production), but it was far from perfect, and far from being testeable.
+We wrote this code (yes, this was code used in production), but it was far from perfect, and far from being testable.
 Our `index.php` contains a single routine with lots of dependencies and too much knowledge.

 ## Get up and running